seraficaj/React-Bootstrap-Lesson/README.md

 -   Create mobile-first, reposnsive layouts using [React-Bootstrap](https://react-bootstrap.github.io/)
 -   Reference React-Bootstrap documentation
 -   Use 3rd Party React Component libraries confidently
+-   Further
--   Further customize component libraries for personal and professional use
+ize component libraries for personal and professional use

 ## Preparation

 -   Fork and Clone this repository
--   Run `git checkout bootstrap` to view the Bootstrap lesson for this repo.
+-   Run `git checkout -b bootstrap` to create a new branch for coding along.
 -   Look over the included React components.
 -   Run `npm install` inside of this lesson's directory download all packages!